Troy Farmer

 Former M.S.
 Student

 John attained a B.S. in Wildlife Sciences and Fisheries and Aquatic Sciences at Purdue University.
 After graduating he worked for fish hatcheries in Alaska, an anadromous fish marking program in Idaho, and pond management in the Midwest.
 John has spent the last two years working as a technician at Ohio State University evaluating channel catfish stocking practices in Ohio reservoirs.
 He is interested in how climate change is and will continue to impact aquatic ecosystems.
 John’s MS research examined the impact of climate change on egg quality and recruitment success in southern Yellow Perch.
-Currently, John is working for Oregon Department of Fish and Wildlife in Corvallis, Oregon.
+Currently, John is working with New York Sea Grant.
+Read John's completed MS Thesis here; and his publication in Ecology of Freshwater Fish here.

 Former M.S.
 Student

 John attained a B.S. in Wildlife Sciences and Fisheries and Aquatic Sciences at Purdue University.
 After graduating he worked for fish hatcheries in Alaska, an anadromous fish marking program in Idaho, and pond management in the Midwest.
 John has spent the last two years working as a technician at Ohio State University evaluating channel catfish stocking practices in Ohio reservoirs.
 He is interested in how climate change is and will continue to impact aquatic ecosystems.
 John’s MS research examined the impact of climate change on egg quality and recruitment success in southern Yellow Perch.
-Currently, John is working for Oregon Department of Fish and Wildlife in Corvallis, Oregon.
+Currently, John is working with New York Sea Grant.
+Read John's completed MS Thesis here; and his publication in Ecology of Freshwater Fish here.

 Jared Chrisp